Episode 01: The Healing Trip

 Ibogaine is a psychedelic compound derived from the bark of a shrub native to western central Africa.
 It’s a Schedule I drug in the United States, which means it’s considered illicit and has no official medicinal value.
 It is legal in Mexico, Canada, and other countries around the world, but without big pharma stepping in to fund clinical trials, it has little chance of becoming a viable protocol in the US.
 We interviewed ibogaine researcher Deborah Mash, PhD, in 2016 about how ibogaine can block the acute signs of opiate withdrawal.

-Anthropologist Thomas Kingsley Brown, PhD, a researcher with the Multidisciplinary Association for Psychedelic Studies (MAPS), has been visiting ibogaine clinics in other countries since 2009, when he started interviewing patients who had undergone ibogaine treatment for opioid addiction.
+Anthropologist Thomas Kingsley Brown, PhD, a researcher with MAPS, has been visiting ibogaine clinics in other countries since 2009, when he started interviewing patients who had undergone ibogaine treatment for opioid addiction.
 He talked to us about the patient experiences he recorded: their addiction stories, their ibogaine trip, and their lives after treatment.
 These interviews bring to life not only the pain and despair of opioid addiction but also accounts of hope and second chances.

 RELATED PODCASTS about Psychedelics and Addiction